- Mar 06, 2017

 With Donald Trump finally winning the US Presidency, there has been a lot of hustle.
 One of the biggest concerns has been Trump’s threat to US companies for outsourcing jobs abroad.
-During the election campaign he frequently warned 35 per cent import tariff would be levied on goods made by American manufacturers moving jobs offshore.
+During the election campaign, he frequently warned 35 percent import tariff would be levied on goods made by American manufacturers moving jobs offshore.
 The President further supports the coercion with a promise to reduce taxes and regulations to make the United States a powerful place for business.
-Business leaders across the globe are concerned how his tough trade opinions and prejudices might adversely impact their countries.
-Mr. Trump has also been accusing India and China for taking unfair “advantage of the United States”.
+Business leaders across the globe are concerned about how their tough trade opinions and prejudices might adversely impact their countries.
+Mr. Trump has also been accusing India and China of taking unfair “advantage of the United States”.

 “My concern is that Trump in his last debate, said – ‘…I want to scrap all H-1B visas.’
 That’s very worrying for India’s export-led growth going forward.” – stated Mr. Arvind Subramanian, India’s Chief Economic Adviser in Advancing Asia Conference hosted by the IMF.

 Leading Indian outsourcing giants like TCS, Wipro and Infosys are heavy users of the H-1B visas.
 Donald Trump’s changing trade beliefs are genuine concerns for the IT industry in India.
 He heavily criticized it for making the US lose skilled workers and fly to countries like India for coveted entry-level IT jobs.